RichardByrne95/CI-MS4-TuckIn/README.md

 Used https://webformatter.com/javascript for JavaScript formatting

 Phone number purposely excluded from restaurant menu to encourage the user to order through tuckin.
 Phone number is provided on order confirmation page.

+Used https://www.cookiepolicygenerator.com/ to generate cookie and privacy policies.